wisdom-oss/deployment/README.md

     `public`.

-4. Now set the `Client ID` in the `wisdom.conf` file together with the OpenID Configuration URL displayed in the Provider Details
+4. Now set the `Client ID` in the `wisdom.conf` file together with the OpenID Configuration URL displayed in the Provider Details.
+When using `localhost` in the OpenID Configuration ID the client accessing the frontend expects authentik to be running on the client!

 ## FAQ